seasonedcc/croods/docs/docs/cauth-hooks.md

-  formProps, // it contains props for the <form> element passwordProps, // it contains props for the password <input> element emailProps, // it contains props for the email <input> element fields // it contains props for the other form fields formState, // an object that contains input values, errors, and other info signingIn, // true when executing the request error, // error string in the request
+  formProps, // it contains props for the <form> element passwordProps, // it contains props for the password <input> element emailProps, // it contains props for the email <input> element fieldProps, // function to generate props to a field with validation fieldError, // function to return error message for a field fields // it contains all the fields from react-use-form-state formState, // an object that contains input values, errors, and other info isFormValid // a boolean that is true when the form has no errors signingIn, // true when executing the request error, // error string in the request
 } = state